SAP/cloud-security-services-integration-library/samples/spring-security-ias/README.md

 ## Create KS1 Consumer Application
 The Kernel Service consumer is bound to IAS Identity Service and as well to the Kernel Service ks1.
-This binding will be realized by using service keys.
+This binding is simulated by using service keys.

 #### Create Kernel Service Instance and Key